Todd County, South Dakota

 • 1990: Todd County becomes home to the Rosebud Sioux Tribe's tribal headquarters.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Todd County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Todd County, South Dakota.